jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.9.15 Resample

-Resamples one or more input images into a destination image..
+Resamples one or more input images into a destination image.

 *Parameters*: